fpmcguire/angular-design-patterns/README.md

 ---

-## 🚀 Deployment to inMotion Hosting (Static Site)
+## 🚀 Deployment to InMotion Hosting (Static Site)

-inMotion Hosting shared servers run **Node.js 10**, which is not compatible with Angular 21’s SSR mode.
+InMotion Hosting shared servers run **Node.js 10**, which is not compatible with Angular 21’s SSR mode.
 To deploy successfully, the application must be built as a **fully static SPA** instead of SSR.

 ### ✔ 1.
 Update angular.json to disable SSR